15 Tech Affinity Groups for Cis and Trans Women and Nonbinary Professionals

 Free YouTube community

-Interested in coding bootcamp?
-The Grace Hopper Program is an inclusive, welcoming community for cis and trans women and gender-nonconforming individuals.
+Interested in learning to code or advancing your coding skills?
+The Grace Hopper Program is an inclusive coding bootcamp for women and non-binary individuals.
 Learn more here.